Thomas Rex Lee

-Thomas Rex Lee (born December 1964) is a former American jurist and former legal academic who was a justice of the Utah Supreme Court from 2010 to 2022.
+Thomas Rex Lee (born December 28, 1964) is a former American jurist who was a justice of the Utah Supreme Court from 2010 to 2022.
 Lee is also a lecturer on law at Harvard Law School and an adjunct professor/distinguished lecturer at Brigham Young University's (BYU) J. Reuben Clark Law School (JRCL) following his appointment to the bench.

-In his time on the court, Lee was a prolific writer, authoring over a quarter of majority opinions on a five-member court, and frequently issuing concurring or dissenting opinions.
 Lee is a pioneer in law and corpus linguistics—the application of corpus linguistics to determine ordinary meaning in statutes—being the first American judge to do so in an opinion.

-Early life, education, and career
+Early life and education

 Thomas Rex Lee was born in 1964 to Janet (née Griffin) and Rex E. Lee.
 He grew up in Arizona, Utah, and Northern Virginia.
 Lee attended BYU, graduating in 1988 with a Bachelor of Arts summa cum laude in economics.
-He then attended the University of Chicago Law School, where he was an editor of the University of Chicago Law Review and graduated in 1991 with a Juris Doctor degree with high honors.
+He then attended the University of Chicago Law School, where he was an editor of the University of Chicago Law Review and graduated in 1991 with a J.D. degree with high honors.

 After law school, Lee clerked for J. Harvie Wilkinson III of the U.S. Court of Appeals for the Fourth Circuit from 1991 to 1992.
 He then entered private practice at the Salt Lake City-based law firm of Kimball, Parr, Waddoups, Brown & Gee, taking a one-year leave of absence to serve as a law clerk for Justice Clarence Thomas of the U.S. Supreme Court from 1994 to 1995.

+Career

-He became a shareholder at Kimball, Parr, Waddoups, Brown & Gee in 1995, a position he would hold until 1997 when he left the firm to join the faculty at BYU's JRCL.
+After his Supreme Court clerkship, Lee entered private practice at the Salt Lake City law firm Kimball, Parr, Waddoups, Brown & Gee.
+He left the firm in 1997 to join the faculty at BYU's JRCL.
 At the law school, Lee taught courses in Civil Procedure and Intellectual Property Law, and a seminar on the United States Supreme Court.
 He also served as Associate Dean (2008-2010) and was named the Rex and Maureen Rawlinson Professor of Law.
 Following his 2010 appointment to the bench Lee remained a Distinguished Lecturer in Law at the JRCL.

 During his years as a full-time law professor, Lee was also of counsel at Howard, Phillips, & Andersen, handling intellectual property litigation.
 He was counsel in multiple trademark infringement cases brought by or against automobile manufacturers such as General Motors and Ford Motor Company.
 He also developed a part-time appellant practice, arguing numerous cases in federal courts throughout the country and in the United States Supreme Court.

 Lee took leave of the JRCL from 2004 to 2005 to serve as Deputy Assistant Attorney General in the Civil Division of the United States Justice Department.
 While at the JRCL, from 2002 to 2004, Lee also served as the lead counsel in cases brought by the state of Utah in relation to plans to put nuclear waste on the Goshute Indian Reservation.